Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

 The UCD analog represents a step forward in modeling compact galaxies.
-However, the lack of compact bright galaxies like M32 in cosmological simulations is a manifestation of the ``diversity'' problem \citep{Oman2015}, for which there is as yet no accepted solution\footnote{In non-cosmological contexts, however, simulations have successfully reproduced M32-like galaxies \citep{Du2019}}.
+However, we produce no other galaxies with half-light radii below ${\approx}200$~pc\footnote{We note that the smallest non-UCD galaxy has a half-light radii just above 200~pc when calculated using the elliptical fit, and just under 200~pc when circular symmetry is imposed.}, as might be expected given that this is just a few times our force softening.
+Indeed, at $M_V\sim-6$, most of our galaxies are larger than those observed to date (though still above the 32~mag~arcsec${}^{-2}$ line); given that they are just outside the observed range, they may indicate that there are dimmer UFD galaxies yet to be discovered.
+The absence of additional compact galaxies, as well as the lack of compact bright galaxies like M32, is a manifestation of the ``diversity'' problem \citep{Oman2015}, for which there is as yet no accepted solution\footnote{In non-cosmological contexts, however, simulations have successfully reproduced M32-like galaxies \citep{Du2019}}.
 It is possible that we lack the ability to resolve such dense galaxies, or that spurious dynamical heating from 2-body interactions systematically increases half-light radii by $z=0$ \citep{Revaz2018, Ludlow2019a}.
-Nonetheless, with the exception of the compact ellipticals such as M32, we do produce the \textit{entire} observed range of luminosities at a given size.
-Prior works, while overlapping with these simulations in the size-luminosity plane, show less scatter.